Jeshma2005/HealthAssis/README.md

 Once all dependencies are installed, you can start the application:

 ```
-python medi.py
+python HealthAssis.py
 ```
-# MediAI - Healthcare AI System
+# HealthAssis - Healthcare AI System

-MediAI is an AI-powered healthcare application designed to assist medical professionals and patients by leveraging advanced machine learning models for diagnostics, predictions, and analysis.
+HealthAssis is an AI-powered healthcare application designed to assist medical professionals and patients by leveraging advanced machine learning models for diagnostics, predictions, and analysis.

 ## Features